enigmatry/entry-angular-building-blocks/libs/entry-components/theming-configuration.md

 Additional customization for buttons:

 - `icon-size`:  sets the default size for icons on buttons when icons are present.
-- `radio`:  Contains property for radio buttons
+- `radio`:  Contains property for radio buttons.
-  - `background`: sets the background color for the inner and outer circles of radio buttons
+  - `background`: sets the background color for the inner and outer circles of radio buttons.

 ```scss
 $custom-theme: (